2aman0x01/vim-editor/README.md

 <h1><i>Here's some basic vim commands</i></h1>

 ```
-- vim newfile.
+- vim newfile.txt.
 - press i for insert.
-- write any text what I want.
+- write any text what you want.
 - press ESC for exit insert.
 - press :wq for Save and Exit.
 - press :q! for not save and exit.